 To estimate production for the ensuing year, recent averages are typically used in addition to knowledge of changing conditions that might affect pumping.
 Actual pumping patterns can vary considerably throughout the year based on a pumper's individual operational needs, water demands, water well maintenance, conservation efforts and hydrology.
 In the 2015/16 WY, pumping was significantly reduced due to the State's fifth year of drought that resulted in mandated water reductions and public awareness for conservation efforts and the shutdown of some wells due to operational issues.
 This led to the lowest pumping amounts the District has seen in over 20 years.
 The drought was declared over by the California Governor due to a wet year in 2016/17.
-This was followed by year of dry weather in 2017/18 and another wet year in 2018/19.
-As of January 2020, rainfall data is about normal for this time of year and may continue for the remainder of the current year 2019/20.
+This was followed by year of dry weather in 2017/18 and another wet year in 2019/20.
+As of December 22, 2020, rainfall data below normal for this time of year and may continue for the remainder of the current year 2020/21.
 Groundwater pumping has picked up from the recent lows, but conservation efforts are expected to continue.
 Therefore, recent averages may not be indicative of future pumping.

 To estimate the ensuing year's groundwater pumping, WRD has made a forecast based on the current year's anticipated pumping plus expected additional or reduced pumping from discussions with purveyors, and on recommendations made by the District's Budget Advisory Committee and Finance/Audit Committee.
-Based on this information, WRD is estimating that the ensuing WY pumping will be 213,000 AF, or 185,000 AF in the CB and 28,000 AF in the WCB.
+Based on this information, WRD is estimating that the ensuing WY total pumping will be 221,000 AF, or 188,000 AF in the CB and 33,000 AF in the WCB.
+The assessable pumping in both basins for the ensuing WY is estimated at 213,000 AF (180,000 AF in the CB and 33,000 AF in the WCB).

-Table 1 shows the groundwater production amounts for the previous, current, and ensuing WYs.
+Table 1 shows the total groundwater production amounts for the previous, current, and ensuing WYs.